Stefan-Gjaja-Princeton/prompt.ly/README.md

 **The Easy Way**

-Just go to promptly-frontend-dcbp.onrender.com - all the work is done for you!
+Just go to https://promptly-frontend-dcbp.onrender.com/ - all the work is done for you!
+Bang.

 **The Harder Way**